mantidproject/mantid/Code/Mantid/docs/source/interfaces/Indirect_DataAnalysis.rst

   When checked a curve will be created on the plot window based on the bitting parameters.

+Max Iterations
+  The maximum number of iterations that can be carried out by the fitting algorithm (automatically increased when FABADA is enabled).

 StartX & EndX
   The range of :math:`x` over which the fitting will be applied (blue lines on preview plot).

+Use FABADA
+  Select to enable use of the :ref:`FABADA` minimizer when performing the fit.

+Output Chain
+  Select to enable output of the FABADA chain when using FABADA as the fitting minimizer.

+Chain Length
+  Number of further steps carried out by fitting algorithm once parameters have converged (see :ref:`FABADA` documentation)

 Linear Background A0
   The constant amplitude of the background (horizontal green line on the preview